 - Provide opportunities for daily prayer in a community.

-- All schools across the diocesen community should include the prayer of Pope Francis on a daily basis.
+- All schools across the diocesan community should include the prayer of Pope Francis daily.

 - Support and make modifications to other faith-based activities that are important in the life of the school (i.e., retreats, prayer services).

 - Increase opportunities for cross-grade faith sharing using virtual means (i.e., prayer buddies meeting virtually).

 - Begin all synchronous video sessions with prayer, including soliciting prayer intentions from students.